mozilla/firefox-app-validator-central/README.md

     var results = validator('/path/to/manifest.webapp', '/path/to/icon.png', false);
     console.log(results);

-    // First argument is a path to the manifest file, second is a path to the icon file
+    // First argument is a path to the manifest file, second is a path to the icon file, third argument is whether or not this is a packaged app

 ## License